Get Started

 Once your workflow configuration is complete, you must now verify its operation through testing.

-Clicking the RUN TEST button in the bottom-right corner of the screen executes the entire workflow, allowing you to immediately confirm that connections between nodes and data flow are functioning correctly.
+Click the RUN TEST button located at the bottom-right corner of the screen execute the entire workflow.

-Test results are displayed as error messages, success messages, and the final output.
+The test results will display error messages, success messages, or the final output data.

-If unexpected results appear or errors occur, review the nodes, adjust variable settings, commands, or connection states, then rerun the test to refine the workflow.
+If the results differ from expectations or an error occurs, review the nodes, adjust variable settings, commands, or connections, and run the test again to improve the workflow.

-Agentria offers different testing methods depending on the editor type.
+Agentria provides different testing methods depending on the selected Composer.

-Ability: This sequential execution mode allows step-by-step verification of each node's input and output results.
+Ability Test : This sequential execution mode allows step-by-step verification of each node's input and output results.
 This facilitates functional unit verification and debugging.
-During Ability test execution, a glowing sphere visual effect moves along nodes and edges.
-If this glowing sphere moves smoothly, it indicates the workflow is functioning correctly.

 Quick Start

-With Agentria, you can easily turn your ideas into reality in just three simple steps.
+With Agentria, you can easily bring your ideas to life in just three simple steps.

-You can start projects effortlessly without complex setup, and anyone can quickly implement workflows through the intuitive interface.
+You can start projects effortlessly without complex setup, and anyone can quickly implement workflows through an intuitive interface.

 The best way to get started with Agentria is to create your own workflow using the step-by-step tutorials provided in the guide.